uboslinux/ubos-website/content/docs/developers/tutorials/first-app-with-docker.md

 show them all with ``sudo``; you may be able to omit it.
 {{% /note %}}
 {{% note %}}
-If you want to develop on a {{% gl release_channel %}} other than `green`, such as on `yellow`, pass in the release channel as an environment variable, like this:
+If you want to develop on a {{% gl release_channel %}} other than `yellow`, such as on `red`, pass in the release channel as an environment variable, like this:
 ```
-% sudo CHANNEL=yellow docker-compose up
+% sudo CHANNEL=red docker-compose up
 ```
 {{% /note %}}